Please see the online schedule for the most current information about courses offered.

 307. Japanese Food Culture

 Washoku (traditional Japanese cuisine) was added to UNESCO’s Intangible Cultural Heritage list in 2013.
 Washoku is associated with social practices that respect nature and value sustainable use of natural resources, especially locally sourced foods.
-In this course we will explore interrelations among food, Japanese culture, and ourselves through readings, screenings of Japanese cinemas and anime, discussions, presentations, wikis and a hands-on cooking class.
-Classroom activities will focus on how washoku initially strengthened social cohesion among the Japanese people by providing a sense of identity, belonging, and respect for human creativity, the environment, healthy eating and inspired food preparation.
-Then students will examine recent change to the Japanese diet in order to critique modern Japan and modern life.
-Most class discussions, readings, and writings will be in Japanese, which will help improve speaking, reading and writing skills.
+In this course we explore interrelations among food, Japanese culture, and ourselves through readings, screenings of Japanese cinemas and anime, discussions, presentations, wikis and a hands-on cooking class.
+Classroom activities focus on how washoku initially strengthened social cohesion among the Japanese people by providing a sense of identity, belonging, and respect for human creativity, the environment, healthy eating and inspired food preparation.
+Then students examine recent change to the Japanese diet in order to critique modern Japan and modern life.
+Most class discussions, readings, and writings are in Japanese.
 This course is designed for students who have completed JPN300, 301, 305 or equivalent, with the instructor's permission.

 308. Anime Fictions

 Anime has become Japan’s most important cultural export, circulating widely through the global market in popular culture over the past two decades.
 In this course, we will review the historical development of anime as a technology, medium, and genre(s).
-We will consider the contribution of major studios such as Ghibli, Gainax, and Production I.G., and contemporary directors such as Miyazaki Hayao, Oshii Mamoru, Kon Satoshi, and Makoto Shinkai.
-We will trace some of the themes that have preoccupied anime artists, including gender, technology, and the post-human, and how these themes relate to the conditions of post-industrial capitalism.
+We consider the contribution of major studios such as Ghibli, Gainax, and Production I.G., and contemporary directors such as Miyazaki Hayao, Oshii Mamoru, Kon Satoshi, and Makoto Shinkai.
+We trace some of the themes that have preoccupied anime artists and how these themes relate to the conditions of post-industrial capitalism.
 We will also analyze the development of characters and worlds that extend across several media, as well as the related phenomena of participatory fandom and otaku subjectivity.
 In English.

 309. Classical Japanese Literature in English Translation